 Your child must travel in a car seat that is the appropriate size for them.
 If they don’t, they may not be safe and you will be breaking the law.
 You can choose the right car seat using your child’s height (i-Size) or weight (R44).
+The latest standard is the iSize European standard and replaces the R44 standard.

 - Both options are safe as long as they are installed correctly.